ogelbric/ntp/README.md

 ```

 # The next question is what happens when the workload NTP IP is changed?
+# What happens to the workload clusters (* here cluster was not created with NTP settings in the yaml file! more on that further down)

 I have currenly 2 clusters ( I am on the supervisor controll plane):